MannarAmuthan/jit-prototype/README.md

 ## To Compile and Run

-You have place the libjit paths properly in Makefile, Before running these commands.
+You need to place the libjit paths properly in Makefile, Before running these commands.

 ```
 make engine